 Opens up a window to set the Ethernet communications protocols (IP address, default Gateway and Subnet Mask info).
-Make sure to click the Save Changes button before exiting this window.
-There are also options to allow you to Reboot the Display (front panel only), and send a Test Broadcast packet out to the connected network.
+Make sure to Save Changes before exiting this window.
+There are also options to allow you to Save Changes to the network settings, Reboot Display (front panel only), and send a Test Broadcast packet out to the connected network.